Swing Gate Infant School and Nursery

 What the children say...

-The children also have the opportunity to discuss what they would like for role play - this half term it is a fruit and veg shop!
+The children also have the opportunity to discuss what they would like for role play - we will be changing from the spider house.

 Other areas of learning in Nursery include....